07ahu/protein_nucleic_acid_binding/README.md

 Just take out a chunk of your current spreadsheet and move it to a new one called testing.xlsx (You can also repeat the exact same steps above to make a new spreadsheet)

+BUT, make sure your testing dataset does not have Kd values!
+Store them in another sheet to compare results later with.

 # Time to make the model!
 For the model:
 python3 softmax.py --dataset=path/to/training/dataset